michaelkolber/Trugamr-wol/README.md

           privileged: false # Optional, set to true to use privileged ping
 ```

-Check out `examples/reverse-proxy.yml` for an example of running wol behind
+Check out `examples/reverse-proxy.yml` for an example of running woa behind
 reverse proxy with basic auth, https etc.

 > [!NOTE]
-> The config file should be mounted to `/etc/wol/config.yaml` inside the
+> The config file should be mounted to `/etc/woa/config.yaml` inside the
 > container.
 Host networking is recommended for Wake-on-LAN packets to work
 > properly on your local network.